green-coding-solutions/documentation/content/en/docs/prologue/quick-start.md

 toc: true
 ---

-## Running a measurement with a Github Repository
+## Running a measurement with a GitHub Repository

 The easiest way to run a measurement is to use our [Green Metrics Frontend](https://metrics.green-coding.berlin/request.html).